Home ยป Topics ยป Garden

 • Plastic: Affordable and lightweight.
 Choose thicker, durable options for longevity.

-• Wood: Great for raised beds or DIY projects.
+• Wood: Great for raised beds or DIY projects; offers a natural aesthetic.

-• Cement: Durable but heavy, best for permanent placements.
+• Cement: Durable but heavy—best for permanent or large statement planters.

 Drainage is Essential!

 Unless you’re using self-watering planters, drainage holes are a must.
 They prevent waterlogging, root rot, and disease.
-Most containers come with them, but if yours doesn’t, you’ll need to add some.
+Most containers come with drainage built-in, but if yours doesn’t, you’ll need to add some for healthy plants.

 flower pot ideas in the zen garden